emanuel-minetti/sudokuTS/README.md

  - Use JavaScript's functional programming wherever it helps making the code more readable
  - KISS ("Keep it simple, stupid")
  - SOLID principles should be observed

+ ## ToDo List
+ - Implement a generator
+ - Implement a rater
+ - Implement a browser based GUI
+ - Improve the solver

 ## Contribution
 Fell free to report any found bugs, problems or feature requests on the